zhaodong2013062/azure-iot-sdk-c/provisioning_client/devdoc/secure_custom_hsm.md

 make
 ```

-This will be build the custom hsm as a dynamic library (libcustom_hsm_example.a).
-After this we focus on the Auzre IoT SDK.
+This will build the custom HSM as a dynamic library (libcustom_hsm_example.a).
+After this we focus on the Azure IoT SDK.

 ## Update tlsio_openssl to use an engine

 The Azure SDK ships with many different TLS adapters to connect with the Azure IoTHub Server.
 For this tutorial we'll be working with the OpenSSL adapter
 that is configured to use the private key from the Zymbit device for TLS communications.
 This is based on the default tlsio_openssl.c and x509_openssl.c adapters that does generic TLS
 communications using Openssl.
 There were two changes to these file that the SDK requires to use the Zymbit device:

 In the OpenSSL TLS adapter we need to load the Zymbit OpenSSL engine into memory